rousseldenis/vertical-liturgic/README.md

 # vertical-liturgic
-A repo to manage religeous communities
+A repo to manage religeous communities with Odoo